gowthamreddysomala/urlshortener/README.md

 - Save this content as `README.md` in your project root.
 - Replace the image URLs with real screenshots (if available).
 - Update the repo URL in the clone command.

-Would you like me to generate a `LICENSE` file for MIT in your name too?